-How you treat a potential employee’s rejection can have a significant impact on your company’s reputation.
+Treating a potential employee rejection can significantly impact your company’s reputation.
 Individuals you reject now may be talented people you may want to hire later when more positions are available.

 What is an Employment Rejection Letter?

 An employment rejection letter formally informs applicants they have not been picked for the position.
 A rejection letter after an interview is a courteous way of letting potential employees know they should continue their job search elsewhere.

 It allows that person to move on without waiting to see if they will ever get a response.

 A formal letter prevents the practice of ignoring applicants who don’t cut.
 Failing to contact applicants to let them know they have not been chosen is a common practice that breeds unhappiness with a company.

 Applicants who don’t feel respected will likely share these sentiments with others and harm your company’s reputation.

 With a job rejection template, you can create a simple and easy-to-use letter for your hiring process—and for a successful candidate, use a job offer letter template.

 Just as there are various application stages, there are ways to craft an employment rejection letter to suit each situation.
 Those who do not possess the necessary qualifications can receive an early letter that points this out.